dsaucez/imc22/presenter_instructions.md

 In case remote presenters have issues with their microphone, the chairperson will relay questions and answers on the slack channel of the conference.

-Remote presenters will have the opportunity to test the [BigBlueButton](https://bbb.unistra.fr/b/pas-cvz-7gm-czq) tool on Monday October, 24 from 3PM to 5PM CEST using the access code `591726`.
+Remote presenters will have the opportunity to test the [BigBlueButton](https://bbb.unistra.fr/b/pas-cvz-7gm-czq) tool on Monday October, 24 from 3PM to 5PM CEST.
 We only provide support for Chrome browser.

 # Help, support, and questions to the crew

-For any question, please visit the `#imc22-help` channel of the [Sigcomm Slack](http://sigcomm.slack.com).
+For any question, please visit the `#imc22-help` channel of the [Sigcomm Slack](https://sigcomm.slack.com/archives/C0334CU4W15).